Space Combat

 6. If a player only has fighters I in the combat when they retreat, those will be removed from the board, and they will not place a command token in an adjacent system.

-7. The Nav Suite action card will not allow a player ignore an anomaly while retreating.
+7. The Nav Suite action card will not allow a player to ignore an anomaly while retreating.

 8. The Dark Energy Tap technology allows a player to retreat into a system that does not contain their ships or a planet they control.